Ericsson/codechecker/docs/analyzer/user_guide.md

 style issues which can be fixed easily.
 This command handles the listing and application of these automatic fixes.

+Besides the provided filter options you can pipe the JSON format output of "CodeChecker cmd diff" command to apply automatic fixes only for new reports:
+CodeChecker cmd diff -b dir1 -n dir2 -o json --new | CodeChecker fixit dir2

 positional arguments:
   folder                The analysis result folder(s) containing analysis
                         results and fixits which should be applied.